-Our advertising sales division, Spectrum Reach[®], offers local, regional and national businesses the opportunity to advertise in individual and multiple markets on cable television networks and digital outlets.
-We receive revenues from the sale of local advertising across various platforms for networks such as MTV[®], CNN[®] and ESPN[®].
-In any particular market, we typically insert local advertising on up to 60 channels.
+Our advertising sales division, Spectrum Reach®, offers local, regional and national businesses the opportunity to advertise in individual and multiple service areas on cable television networks and digital outlets.
+We receive revenues from the sale of local advertising across various platforms for networks such as MTV®, CNN® and ESPN®.
+In any particular service area, we typically insert local advertising on 40 to 90 channels.
 Our large footprint provides opportunities for advertising customers to address broader regional audiences from a single provider and thus reach more customers with a single transaction.
 Our size also provides scale to invest in new technology to create more targeted and addressable advertising capabilities.

 Available advertising time is generally sold by our advertising sales force.
-In some markets, we have formed advertising interconnects or entered into representation agreements with other video distributors, including, among others, Verizon Communications Inc.'s ("Verizon") fiber optic service ("FiOS") and AT&T Inc.'s ("AT&T") U-verse and DIRECTV platforms, under which we sell advertising on behalf of those operators.
-In other markets, we enter into representation agreements under which another operator in the area will sell advertising on our behalf.
+In some service areas, we have formed advertising interconnects or entered into representation agreements with other video distributors, including, among others, Verizon's fiber optic service ("Fios"), AT&T Inc.'s ("AT&T") U-verse, Comcast and DIRECTV platforms, under which we sell advertising on behalf of those operators.
+In other service areas, we enter into representation agreements under which another operator in the area will sell advertising on our behalf.
 These arrangements enable us and our partners to deliver linear commercials across wider geographic areas, replicating the reach of local broadcast television stations to the extent possible.
-In addition, we enter into interconnect agreements from time to time with other cable operators, which, on behalf of a number of video operators, sells advertising time to national and regional advertisers in individual or multiple markets.
+In addition, we enter into interconnect agreements from time to time with other cable operators, which, on behalf of a number of video operators, sells advertising time to national and regional advertisers in individual or multiple service areas.

-Additionally, we sell the advertising inventory of our owned and operated local sports, news and lifestyle channels, of our regional sports networks that carry Los Angeles Lakers' basketball games and other sports programming and of SportsNet LA, a regional sports network that carries Los Angeles Dodgers' baseball games and other sports programming.
+Additionally, we sell the advertising inventory of our owned and operated local sports and news channels, of our regional sports networks that carry Los Angeles Lakers' basketball games and other sports programming and of SportsNet LA, a regional sports network that carries Los Angeles Dodgers' baseball games and other sports programming.

-We are in the process of deploying advanced advertising products such as our Audience App, which uses our proprietary set-top box viewership data (all anonymized and aggregated) to optimize linear inventory, and household addressability, which allows for more finite targeting, within various parts of our footprint.
-These new products will be distributed across more of our footprint in 2018.
+In 2018, we began deploying advanced advertising products such as our Audience App, which uses our proprietary set-top box viewership data (all anonymized and aggregated) to optimize linear inventory, and, in 2019, we will be ramping up our deployment of household addressability, which allows for more precise targeting within various parts of our footprint.